wvanderp/notes/projects/media-manager/The pack.md

 In its most basic form, the pack is

-- a folder with the od as its id
+- A folder with the od as its id
-- a `pack.json` describing the contents of the pack
+- A `pack.json` describing the contents of the pack
-- and at least one file being the content of the pack
+- And at least one file being the content of the pack

-- all additional files and metadata get registered in the pack.json
+- All additional files and metadata get registered in the pack.json

   The ID of the pack is unique and can be randomly generated.